lak67/Homework5-COS397/README.md

 ![Successful Workflow](https://mcusercontent.com/6310a52cdfd4835b6f5b53169/images/a038ffe4-7c12-10b3-5a6f-edb7adaa72dd.png)
 ## Badges added to this README.md File
 The badges added to this workflow states if the workflow passes.
-1. **Optional**: Add a job to the workflow which uploads the wheel to [TestPyPI](https://test.pypi.org/).
-As every package on TestPyPI is required to have a unique name you need to update the UNIQUE_SUFFIX both in the directory name and in the .toml file.
-Possibly use your team number.
-    >**Warning**: Do not upload to the authoritative Python Package Index (PyPI).

-After the build in the packaging job of the github actions workflow, the distribution files created are uploaded to PyPI.

-Possible work division, three sub-teams:
-1. Adding pre-commit and implementing algorithm code and documentation (tasks 1,2,6).
-1. Implementing testing code, mastering pytest, black, flake8 (tasks 3,4,6).
-1. Understanding pytest, black, flake8 and mastering GitHub workflows (tasks 5,6).